Molins Horror Film Festival: Molins Horror Film Festival

 EIn 2009, it included a contest of festival posters which brought an artistic improvement on the advertisement banners and billboard posters.
 On this edition, the leitmotif for both posters and Festival was the presence of children in horror films.
 There also was a concert by the punk metal band First Jason, which included musician and actor Ari Lehman, the first Jason Voorhees of the saga of Sean S. Cunningham's Friday the 13th.
 Ari Lehman was also a member of the jury of the eighth contest of horror short films.
 Film maker Jaume Balagueró was also present on the event.

 Since 2010, the Festival has been growing both in time and content, so at present it takes ten days with more than one hundred feature films and short films.
 The Festival also includes special sessions and activities such as Professional Days or desktop games TerrorGames.
-Since 2014, the contest also awards the MIFF Méliès d’Argent award to the best short film.Méliès International Festivals Federation.
+Since 2014, the contest also awards the MIFF Méliès d’Argent award to the best short film by the Méliès International Festivals Federation.

 In 2020 the edition was made digital due to the coronavirus pandemic of 2020 in Catalonia.
 The main venue for content was Filmin.
 The screenings of short films were made on the Festival's own page within the VimeoOTT platform.
 It was also featured on Vimeo's main platform: TerrorKids, Institutes Screening and the Noviembre Fantasma channel, the latter in collaboration with La Semana de Cine Fantástico de Donostia and Fancine – Málaga Fantastic Film Festival.
 The same virtual edition would include content on YouTube (including the First Virtual 12-Hour Marathon, broadcast live).
 For its part, the Industry Days were held entirely through the Zoom platform.

 The festival defines its activities as a vindication of culture as a tool for social transformation and, especially, the genre of horror as a cultural element.
 He currently organizes the classic Dotze hores de cinema de terror, different sections of feature films and short films, a Professional Industry Days Meeting between emerging filmmakers and companies in the sector, a Horror Short Stories Contest, a board game space called Molins Horror Games and a popular video contest called 20 Seconds of Horror, among others.
 The Festival also coordinates film essay publications and collaborates with commercial and cultural entities in his area of influence, to co-organize activities such as a live Escape room and gastronomic activities.